buymeagoat/Selenite/README.md

 - `-SkipBackend`, `-SkipFrontend`, `-SkipE2E` – Skip portions of the suite.
 - `-ForceBackendInstall`, `-ForceFrontendInstall` – Reinstall dependencies even if `.venv` / `node_modules` already exist.

+Every invocation writes a timestamped log and copies coverage/Playwright artifacts into `docs/memorialization/test-runs/<run-id>` (gitignored).
+If you run tests manually (e.g., `npm run e2e:full`), copy the outputs into that folder so the historical record stays complete.

 On Linux/macOS use PowerShell Core: `pwsh ./run-tests.ps1 [-SkipE2E ...]`.

 ## 📖 Documentation